The Confident Eater

 When you are stuck, the first rule is to do something.

-Doing nothing not only keeps us stuck, it also reinforces the patterns our child is comfortable sitting in.
+Doing nothing not only keeps you stuck, it also reinforces the patterns your child is comfortable sitting in.
 If they have the same things for meals and snacks and these never get varied, it becomes harder and harder to even contemplate change.

 If you can’t accept change, new is going to be even more difficult.
 That is why gentle but consistent change is important.